New York, New York (1977 film): Critical response

-The film has an overall critical score of 57% on Rotten Tomatoes, based on 49 reviews; the site's consensus explains, "Martin Scorsese's technical virtuosity and Liza Minelli's magnetic presence are on full display in New York, New York, although this ambitious musical's blend of swooning style and hard-bitten realism makes for a queasy mixture."
+The film has an overall critical score of 57% with a mean of 6.8 of a possible 10 on Rotten Tomatoes, based on 54 reviews; the site's consensus explains, "Martin Scorsese's technical virtuosity and Liza Minnelli's magnetic presence are on full display in New York, New York, although this ambitious musical's blend of swooning style and hard-bitten realism makes for a queasy mixture."

 Christopher Porterfield wrote in Time, "If this movie were a big-band arrangement, it would be a duet for a sax man and a girl singer, but with the soloists in a different key from the band."

 Vincent Canby of The New York Times wondered, "Why should a man of Mr. Scorsese's talent be giving us what amounts to no more than a film buff's essay on a pop-film form that was never, at any point in film history, of the first freshness?"

 Roger Ebert of the Chicago Sun-Times lamented, "Scorsese's New York, New York never pulls itself together into a coherent whole, but if we forgive the movie its confusions we're left with a good time."

 In the Chicago Reader, Dave Kehr concluded, "Scorsese created a very handsome and dynamic film, but the spectacular set pieces don't add up to much."

 Variety raved, "A final burst from Old Hollywood, Minnelli tears into the title song and it's a wowser."

 Time Out's Geoff Andrew enthused, "Scorsese's tribute/parody/critique of the MGM musical is a razor-sharp dissection of the conventions of both meeting-cute romances and rags-to-riches biopics.

 Independent reviewer Gene Shalit said that the argument between Francine and Jimmy in the parked car was the most realistic he had ever seen on film.

 In Cinéaste, Leonard and Barbara Quart called the film "an interesting and at sometimes exciting failure..."
 They pointed out the self-conscious parallels with the work of Liza's mother in A Star Is Born, and praised Scorsese's "stylized settings (gold tinsel snowfalls, claustrophobic reddish interiors, and spotlit, dream-like musical solos)", but felt that they were "too calculated and without purpose".
 William Harding heaped blame on De Niro's performance: "[He] zooms in on the role as if he were playing Hamlet.
 His hard work backfires...The character of Jimmy Doyle is completely obscured by the spectacle of DeNiro attempting to come to grips with an impossibly one-note role."